jackmanners/AcutePerformance_ShiftWork/README.md

 ## Requirements
 Found in `requirements.txt`, the following are required to run these models.
 The only version requirement should be `scikit-learn`, though other versions are included if problems arise.

 This was created and tested in Python v3.11.4.
-Other version should work provided scikit-learn compatability, but this is untested.
+Other versions should work provided scikit-learn compatability, but this is untested.

 ```
 joblib